Answers to Your Questions about Mental Healthcare

 This depends on the client.
 For financial, logistical, and personal goal reasons, some clients prefer group therapy and find it adequate for their needs.

-I do not file insurance for group therapy.
-The rate of group therapy is $50/session for 8 sessions.
+We do not file insurance for group therapy.
+The rate of group therapy is $50/session for 6 sessions.
 You must pay the full amount, even if you do not attend all the sessions.
 You may pay the full cost in advance or weekly after each session.

 You must be located in NC or VA at the time of your service.
 Currently, these services are offered virtually only.

 Great question!
-I take great care in setting up my groups to make sure the groups will be cohesive and effective at helping each client reach their therapy goals.
-It is expected that there may be mild interpersonal conflicts during group and I am trained in helping facilitate these challenges when they arise.
+We take great care in setting up my groups to make sure the groups will be cohesive and effective at helping each client reach their therapy goals.
+It is expected that there may be mild interpersonal conflicts during group and we are trained in helping facilitate these challenges when they arise.
 In fact, experiencing differences in a safe space can be a great way to learn and an important part of your group work.
-That said, your safety is my top priority and I will work to make sure every participant stays within their window of tolerance.
+That said, your safety is my top priority and we will work to make sure every participant stays within their window of tolerance.

-I do not currently have openings for individual therapy but I will help you find a therapist that will be a good fit.
+If therapy openings are available.
+If not, we will help you find a therapist that will be a good fit.

 No. You may come to group as a new patient only for group therapy.

 Of course!
-I will have you sign a release of information so I can communicate with your therapist as needed.
+We will have you sign a release of information so we can communicate with your therapist as needed.

 You will have opportunity to share you needs and requests for ongoing group sessions.